SEMICeu/NIFO_pilot/README.md

 /******************************/
 /***DEFINE VARIABLES***********/
 /******************************/
-var issued = '2018-02-01'   //The document issue date, applied to all documents in the input folder var section = 'h1';         //The HTML element identified with a section var subsection = 'h2';      //The HTML element identified with a subsection
+var issued = '2018-02-01';                                      //The document issue date, applied to all documents in the input folder var licence = 'https://creativecommons.org/licenses/by/4.0/';   //Specify a (preferably machine readable) licence var section = 'h1';                                             //The HTML element identified with a section var subsection = 'h2';                                          //The HTML element identified with a subsection
 ```

 Annotations can be customised by modifying the `transform.js` code that is applied to the relevant section or subsection in the document.